LLNL/Curvallis/README.md

 Interactive Commands
 ====================

 **Interactive commands** can be inputted while the plotter is running.
-When using these commands make sure the display's focus is on the plotting window and not the terminal.
+When using these commands, make sure the display's focus is on the plotting window and not the terminal.
 If these commands are entered while focus is on the terminal, nothing will happen.
 Also make sure the cursor is in the plotting window.
 If it isn't, nothing will happen.
-Some of these commands can also be triggered by the buttons on the bottom left of the screen.
+Some of these commands can also be triggered by the buttons on the bottom left of the plotting window screen.

    - **q, _ctrl_ w**